yuliia11882/Project_Flask/README.md

 ## Project_Flask
-WebSite
+WebApp

 # <h1><em> WEB</em>Aristotle</h1>

-<em> WEB</em>Aristotle.Website created to share wisdom of one of the greatest minds of Ancient Greece,<br> philosopher and polymath - ARISTOTLE.<br>
+<em> WEB</em>Aristotle.Webapp created to share wisdom of one of the greatest minds of Ancient Greece,<br> philosopher and polymath - ARISTOTLE.<br>
 Ancient Greece wisdom in your pocket!<br>
 Enjoy.